Starmer calls for ‘agreement without delay’ on peace plan in Gaza

 “Israel must immediately stop the bombing of Gaza, so that we can get the Hostages out safely and quickly!
 Right now, it’s far too dangerous to do that.
 We are already in discussions on details to be worked out.”

+Israel earlier said it accepted Mr Trump’s plan and in a statement on Saturday, Prime Minister Benjamin Netanyahu said Israel would work “in full cooperation” with Mr Trump’s plan and was preparing to “implement the first phase” concerning the release of hostages.

-Among the issues Hamas did not agree to were the future of the Gaza Strip and Palestinian rights, which it said should be agreed with other groups and using international law.
+Among the issues Hamas did not agree to were disarming and the future of the Gaza Strip and Palestinian rights, which it said should be agreed with other groups and using international law.

 Senior Hamas official Mousa Abu Marzouk told Al Jazeera the proposal “cannot be implemented without negotiations”.